 lost in translation

 I step through the airport exit doors and I’m greeted by ancestral air piercing my lungs with the peppermint burn of a bracing December day.
 In tow, my then wife and I have carts laden with luggage stuffed to the gills with personal effects intended to support us for the next year away from our familiar world.
 My ears are saturated with a cacophony of sounds I readily associate with airport arrival scenes I’ve seen countless times before and yet something is very unsettling about this.
 One of my normal forms of navigation in a busy public space is not functioning—my ability to interpret human voices.
 I intensely scan the frantic scrum of activity.
 Finally, I am relieved as my eyes land on a white piece of paper with my name scribbled on it in black marker in all caps.
 Attached to the paper is a smiling slightly portly Mr. Kim wearing a white dress shirt with a sloppily knotted tie hanging half-mast.
 After exchanging a few pleasantries, he escorts the two of us to his awaiting Hyundai sedan to chauffer us to a mysterious new home somewhere at the end of the impenetrable skein of Taegu’s awaiting streets.
 In a borderline hypnagogic state after being awake for twenty-four hours, I stare out the window as unusually shaped buildings covered in signs featuring unreadable vertically oriented scrawl stained with a dingy gray patina whiz past my wide-eyed gaze.
 We eventually pull up to an unremarkable beige high-rise apartment building.
 After being introduced to the relentlessly square-themed concrete-walled apartment with linoleum flooring, Mr. Kim hands over a little Korean Won and says, “Ahh.
 Supahmahket downstair.
 You can-uh buy food.
 Many rés-ta-rant ovah hee-ah,” he says gesturing out the window.
 “Shee taw bíl-ding wí-tuh shign-uh, ‘ECC YBM Sisayongasa?’
 Dát ou-wa school-uh.
 Shee you Monday.”
 And with that, he unceremoniously disappears leaving nothing but the slam of the door echoing in this strange rectangular living space we now find ourselves in.
-I feel a stampede of doubt running roughshod over whatever last gasp of conviction I have remaining that we have made the right decision to have disregarded strong counsel against it we received from our parents.
+I feel a stampede of doubt running roughshod over whatever last gasp of conviction I have remaining that we have made the right decision to have disregarded strong counsel against taking teaching jobs in a foreign country we received from our parents.

 It was absolutely fantastic.

 I felt more engaged with my world than I ever knew possible.
 I had to pay attention to details in a way I never had to back in the US.
 I couldn’t just cruise around on autopilot like I would normally do back home and I found this heightened level of awareness to be exhilarating.
 I also made a marvelous discovery.
-I loved teaching, and I particularly loved teaching English to foreigners.
+I loved teaching and I particularly loved teaching English to foreigners.
 I also discovered I have a natural gift for it.

 The gravitational pull of story